projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_up2.rst

    The second with ``00:18.1`` is the one on the 40-pin expansion connector.

    The following command prints detailed information about all PCI buses and devices in the system.
-Look up the PCI BAR addresses of the SATA controller and the USB controller, record these addresses (highlighted below) for editing the source code later.

    .. code-block:: none
-     :emphasize-lines: 1,9,10,14,22
+     :emphasize-lines: 1,3,16

      $ sudo lspci -vv
      ...